Trimmed sample means for robust uniform mean estimation and regression: Experiments on linear regression: details and additional results

 \section{Experiments on linear regression: details and additional results}

-In this section, we present a detailed description of our experiments with trimmed-mean-based-regression, Best-MoM and ordinary least squares.
-In particular, we will also discuss in greater detail the experimental results from Section \ref{sec:experiments}.
+In this section, we present a detailed description of our experiments with trimmed-mean-based-regression, median-of-means-based-regression, Huber regression, quantile regression, and ordinary least squares.
+In particular, we will also discuss in greater detail the experimental results from the main text.
+For convenience, we repeat some of the material from the main text.
+A GitHub repository with code to reproduce all figures and experiments in the paper can be found at